Josie Gimple DPT, ATP/SMS, MHA

 together as a community in order to better serve the SCI community.

 Paige Stuart is a Recreational Therapist.
 She began working at Parkside Psychiatric hospital in Tulsa in 2010 for a brief period after her internship.
 Shortly after she began working at Jim Thorpe (JT) Rehab- South where she developed her love and knowledge of SCI!
 She worked at JT for about 4 years and volunteered for various adaptive events and sports.
 In 2014 she made the difficult decision to leave the clinical setting and entered the community setting at The Center for Individuals with Physical Challenges in Tulsa.
 She still gets her clinical fix in at various times teaching art classes, coaching wheelchair softball, power hockey, and power soccer.
 She is looking forward to this organization being a prominent resource in Oklahoma for those who have SCI/D and a resource to stay connected to the community and live active lives.

 Kristina Thai PT, DPT, CBIS

 Kristina Thai is a physical therapist that graduated from the University of St. Augustine - Austin, TX in 2015.
-She has practiced in skilled nursing facilities, long term care facilities, and long term acute care hospitals.
-She currently practices in inpatient rehabilitation at Valir Rehabilitation Hospital where she is part of a spinal cord injury and brain injury team, two groups she is passionate about.
+She has practiced in skilled nursing facilities, long term care facilities, long term acute care hospitals, inpatient rehabilitation and is currently practicing in the acute care setting.
 She has worked with spinal cord injury patients both traumatic and non-traumatic, at various ages, and neurological levels of injuries.
-She looks forward to being a part of the United Spinal Cord Injury Group because she believes in being an advocate for survivors and this is an opportunity to continue to connect and be a resource to those with spinal cord injuries as they transition in to the community.
+She looks forward to being a part of the United Spinal Association because she believes in being an advocate for survivors and sees this as an opportunity to continue to connect and be a resource to those with spinal cord injuries as they transition in to the community.